 A short story about a girl who got Mono and was not very pleased with it.

 Yes, I have Mono.
 In short, it just makes you tired and then for a week or two it makes you want to die by giving you nausea, rashes, headaches, tonsillitis and a high fever.
-Then, just when you think you’ll never get better (because you are an over dramatic 19-year-old), the horribleness does go away and you’re back to just being extremely tired again.
+Then, just when you think you’ll never get better (because you are an over-dramatic 19-year-old), the horribleness does go away and you’re back to just being extremely tired again.
 I like to think that I didn’t get mono at a very convenient time in my life but I think there isn’t a convenient time to have something like Mono.
 I mean, at no stage in your life do you realistically have a few months where your entire schedule is decided by whether you need a nap or not.
 Maybe when you’re a baby, but I don’t think babies get Mono.

 Anyways, I’m getting ahead of myself.
 I was diagnosed with Mono in April 2017.
-Actually, at first I was not diagnosed with Mono after the blood test came up negative.
+Actually, at first, I was not diagnosed with Mono after the blood test came up negative.
 This led to an entire weekend which I spent googling my symptoms and convincing myself I had Scarlett fever or maybe cancer.
 On the following Monday, another blood test confirmed that it was, in fact, just Mono.
 Things did not go up from there, they went down.
 Let me set the scene.
 I live in Seattle and although I have great friends, one who is of the ‘best’ variety and ended up being very helpful during my time of need, I am still 4,781 miles away from ALL OF MY FAMILY.
 This was an issue because sometimes you just need people who are obliged, by blood, to sit around and listen to you moan about how difficult your life is and how badly every part of your body hurts.

 Stay hydrated kids.

-That day I ate a lot of apple sauce and drank a lot of water.
-I also told everyone in my life that I had Mono because nothing sooths the ache of a virus like constant attention from all of your friends.
+That day I ate a lot of applesauce and drank a lot of water.
+I also told everyone in my life that I had Mono because nothing soothes the ache of a virus like constant attention from all of your friends.
 I also officially told my parents.
 Did you know that one of the fun nicknames given to Mono is the kissing disease?
 Its right there on its Wikipedia page.
 My whole family took full advantage of this.
 ‘Hey Hannah, I heard you have Mono, who have you been kissing?
 Hope you’re feeling better, Love Grandma xx’ – Not an accurate quote because my grandma is German but you get the point.
 This was only fuelled by the fact that my friends had all decided I had contract Mono from that frat boy I hooked up with a few months ago.
 I refuse to acknowledge the truth behind that assumption.

 I slept a lot that night, mainly due to the fact that the oxycodone knocked me out.
 Also, Mono makes you sleep.